 Being passionate about FIRE is a good thing.
 But it is more than just focusing on money and our personal finances.

 Don't let anyone tell you how you should implement FIRE.
-We can ask questions and share our story, but there is not one right way to live a FIRE life.
+We can ask questions and share our story, but there is no right way to live a FIRE life.
 Every one of us will approach FIRE differently since we aren't robots.

 Do you struggle with a FIRE addiction?
 How have you tackled the problem?